zk Proof verification

 This library is derived from ark-circom.

-Proof verification function is exported and compiled into a WebAssembly module using wasm-pack.
+Proof verification function is exported and compiled into a WebAssembly module using wasm-pack

 Usage

-The package is not published to NPM yet.
-Download dist directory if you want to add files to your project, or download the whole repository and import it as a local package.
+directory if you want to add files to your project, or download the whole repository and import it as a local package.

 import init, { verify_proof } from '@zkportal/zk-verifier';